BorisBesker/Django_app/README.md

 * SASS
 * Integration with travis CI
 * Integration with Coveralls
-* Code covrage up to 95 %
+* Code coverage up to 95 %
 * Integration and unit tests
 * Code quality up to 9/10 using Django-pylint